-What is a harsh detergent doing in a cleanser for a sensitive skin?
+What is a harsh detergent doing in a cleanser for sensitive skin?

 So why does it contain sodium lauryl sulphate, a harsh detergent and known irritant?
-Surely it would dry out and possibly irritate the skin?
+Wouldn’t it dry out sensitive skin?

-I am sure that some dermatologists recommend Cetaphil because they are in the pockets of multi-nationals, but I am not as sceptical as Caroline Hirons.
-When it was launched, it was seen as a truly revolutionary alternative to soap.
+Maybe some dermatologists recommend Cetaphil because they are in the pockets of multinationals, but it was seen as a truly revolutionary alternative to soap when it was launched.

 Parabens.
 Despite the furore, there is very little conclusive evidence against parabens.
 However, from a marketing point of view, Cetaphil should probably consider replacing them.

 Alcohol.
 Not all alcohols are drying.
-Cetaphil uses a high concentration of cetyl alcohol, but it is a humectant, not the drying, irritating type of alcohol.
+Cetaphil uses a high concentration of the humectant cetyl alcohol, not the drying, irritating type of alcohol.